- Learn how to use

 sendEvents

-from the same place whereholdEvents
+from the same place asholdEvents

-but NOTsendEvents
+but notsendEvents

-, Optimizely Web Experimentation will not track any data.
+does not track any data.

 window.optimizely = window.optimizely || []; window.optimizely.push({type: "sendEvents"});